NoroffFEU/programming-foundations-ca-mar-ols/README.md

   - type (String), describes the type of insect
   - inRiskOfExtinction (Boolean), states whether the insect is at risk of extinction or not
   - numberOfSpecies (Number), states the number of species of said insect
-  - usefulFor (String), describes what the insect is useful for on the planet
+  - usefulFor (String), describes what the insect is useful for on this planet

 - temperature (Function), a function to calculate if your current temperature is high enough for the insects to thrive
   - To run function, type: insectHotel.temperature(); in the console of your browser, and insert the current temperature in your area in the parentheses and hit enter